Tim Tebow ends a weeklong slump with home run, RBI double

-COLUMBIA, S.C.
-(AP) — Tim Tebow may have found his hitting groove once more with the Columbia Fireflies.
+COLUMBIA, South Carolina (AP) — Tim Tebow may have found his hitting groove once more with the Columbia Fireflies.

 After ending an 0-for-18 slump with an RBI double on Saturday night against the West Virginia Power, Tebow followed that up with his first home run in six weeks on Sunday for the Class A New Mets affiliate.